 There are two views available in the module details pane, located at the bottom of the Profiler window: Simple and Detailed.
 To change the view, select it from the dropdown in the top left of the module details pane.

-The Simple view shows a simple overview how memory is used throughout Unity in real-time on a per-frame basis.
+The Simple view displays an overview of how memory is used throughout Unity in real-time on a per-frame basis.

-Unity reserves memory pools for allocations in order to avoid asking the operating system for memory too often.
-This is displayed as a reserved amount, and how much is used.
+Unity reserves memory pools for allocations to avoid asking the operating system for memory too often.
+This is displayed as a reserved amount, and how much it uses.